MdialloC19/JsTraversy/README.md

 # JsTraversy
 For learning Js in deep dive, i follow course on Udemy with professionnal JS developper Traversy.
-Here i share all my not or code
+Here i share all my note or code